hereelabs/sitetest/README.md

 im very happy i was able to atleast amuse everyone in the hereelabs discord, i really hope you find this useful!
 - heree
+(im not fixing the sound issue, its your job to do what you need with this. i wont make a patching guide, atleast here. if you're in the [now private] discord server then i will release it sometime.)